-It is at this stage where you will start to arrange Ingenium group events and leisure time activities.
+It is at this stage where you can start to arrange

-At this time you would be expected to begin completion of
+At this time you would be expected to be close to completion of

-Once some time and experience is formed between us at this level, interested folks can enter a
+Once some time and experience is formed between us at this level, interested folks can then enter a

 This offers the prospective member an Ingenium "immersion",